 Yes, content is missing from this list intentionally.
-Content is certainly important, but it isn’t as important and it also falls into item 4 below.
+Legal content optimization is certainly important, but it isn’t as important and it also falls into item 4 below.

 Oh yeah, and most blog posting is done with a poor plan and does little to nothing for your SEO, so I find that blog posting is usually a huge waste of your law firm’s marketing resources.